WilcoSchuit/CD/README.md

       This will remove a previous repository if one already exists on VPS.

-  3. Unable to update app:
+  3. Unable to update app

     Solution:
       Added the following lines to script in test&deploy.yml: